-Points of direct runway access from the adjacent properties are located at Taxiways A1, A3, and A4.
-Taxiways A3 and A4 are located along wide expanses of unbroken pavement fronting the east edge of Taxiway A. These direct access conditions and the wide expanse of pavement are not consistent with current FAA taxiway design guidance.
+Two interior runway connector taxiways (A3 and A4) provide a direct access path to the runway from adjacent apron parking areas.
+The aprons have a wide expanse of unbroken pavement fronting the east edge of Taxiway A, between Taxiway A3 and A4.
+These direct access conditions and the wide expanse of pavement are not consistent with current FAA taxiway design guidance.
 Changes in pavement configuration will be evaluated in the airside alternatives analysis.
-Options may include increasing the distinction between apron and taxiway pavements, limiting the number of aircraft access points along this section of Taxiway A, and modifying the direct paths in the A1, A3 and A4 runway-taxiway-interface to improve pilot situational awareness and reduce the potential for inadvertent runway incursions.
+Options may include increasing the distinction between apron and taxiway pavements, limiting the number of aircraft access points along this section of Taxiway A, and modifying the direct paths in the A3 and A4 runway-taxiway-interface to improve pilot situational awareness and reduce the potential for inadvertent runway incursions.

 The north end of runway/taxiway system does not currently have a designated aircraft runup area.
 A review of options will be performed in the airside alternatives analysis near Taxiways A1 and A2.
-Options may include concepts for both ODAV property and
+Options